LiskArchive/lisk-legacy-docs/README.md

 Welcome to the Lisk Documentation repository!

-See the documentation for the each product:
+See the documentation for each product:

 - [Lisk Protocol](lisk-protocol/introduction.md)
 - [Lisk Core](lisk-core/introduction.md)